-As reflected in the Scope and Sequence Chart for Healthy Lifestyle Practices (see page 153 of Framework Excerpts), an alternating year approach is used for some content areas.
-For example, the sub-strand Substance Use and Abuse is addressed in Grades 5 and 7.
+As reflected in the Summary Chart and Scope and Sequence Chart for Healthy Lifestyle Practices (see pages 152 and 153 of Framework Excerpts), the strands Substance Use and Abuse Prevention and Human Sexuality are addressed in both Senior 1 and Senior 2.
+The strands Personal Health Practices, Active Living, and Nutrition are addressed only in Senior 2.